 The aim of this course is to familiarize the student with a number of quantitative techniques and underlying theories that find frequent application in urban and regional planning.
-The first component of the course deals with theories and techniques frequently used in retail planning (such as central place theory and the gravity model), principles and examples of planning models, and methods of regional economic analysis (e.g. economic base theory and input-output analysis).
+The first component of the course deals with theories and techniques frequently used in retail planning studies (such as central place theory, the gravity model and retail impact assessment models), principles and examples of planning models, and methods of regional economic analysis (e.g. economic base theory and input-output analysis).
 The second component deals with techniques in the areas of plan generation and plan evaluation.
 A central feature in the course is the application of such techniques by the student using standard computer software packages, in particular spreadsheets.